You are here

 Universidad de Valencia, Spain (summer 1980);

-Professor Cavallo has been on the faculty of Columbia's Department of Italian since 1988.
+Professor Cavallo has been on the faculty of Columbia’s Department of Italian since 1988.
 Her field of specialization is the Renaissance romance epic (primarily Boiardo, Ariosto, and Tasso) and its performance traditions in the Mediterranean.
 Other courses she has taught in the Department include Petrarch and Boccaccio, fifteenth-century civic humanism and Neoplatonism, Machiavelli, Castiglione, the development of the Italian language, Italian cinema, allegorical literature, political literature, and forgotten best-sellers of the Renaissance.
-In 1995 she founded the Columbia University Summer Program in Scandiano, which she directed for seven consecutive years.
-She taught Literature Humanities regularly since 1993 and has team-taught the interdisciplinary colloquium "Nobility and Civility: East and West" since 2007.
+In 1995 she founded the Columbia University Summer Program in Scandiano, which she directed for seven consecutive years, and has more recently taught in the Columbia Summer Program at Ca’ Foscari in Venice.
+She taught Literature Humanities regularly between 1993 and 2014, and has team-taught the interdisciplinary colloquium “Nobility and Civility: East and West” since 2007.

 Professor Cavallo has adapted several episodes from Boiardo’s Orlando Innamorato into comedies that have been performed in various regions of Italy (2000-2006), and in English translation in New York City (Medieval Festival at Fort Tryon Park, September 2003; Central Park's Naumburg Bandshell, July 15-17, 2006).
 She has also written a bilingual young readers' version of Boiardo’s poem, Orlando Innamorato per ragazzi (2001), and collaborated on scripts for the Emilian epic Maggio.